 - The ‘Peninsula Pedaler’ – The Port’s Waterfront to Outer Harbour (approx 8km).

 1.1.
 The OHG – ‘The Port Connector’: This is the main Greenway between the Adelaide CBD and Parklands and the Port Adelaide Waterfront.
-It is a very secure route that (when completed sometime in 2018/19) will be suitable for a very wide range of age and ability.
-Very young children should be accompanied by adults but older children (perhaps 8-10) should have no problems once they are familiar with the route.
+In many ways it is Adelaide’s pre-eminent cycleway.
+It’s a secure route that we reckon is suitable for a wide range of ages and abilities.
+Very young children should be accompanied by adults but older children (perhaps 8-10) should have no problems once they are familiar with the route and with community bicycle use (when to take to the footpath, crossing at lights etc).
 It’s a picturesque and interesting ride, pleasant and well lit with controlled crossings or bridges/underpasses at all main roads.
 There are several parks along the way as well as some coffee/food stops.
 Eventually we hope to see lots of signposts to local routes, shops & services as well!
 The Port Connector links to a number of local bike networks and pathways and passes close to all of the rail stations between the City and Port Adelaide (so you can always catch the train home!)

-The Pedaler has been developed mainly as a practical and secure route for residents and workers traveling to The Port’s shops & services – see the route here.
-Those using this route can return to Semaphore and/or Port Adelaide via the Coast Park Bikeway.
+We believe that the ‘Pedaler’ has been developed mainly as a practical and secure route for residents and workers traveling to The Port’s shops & services – see the route here.
+For a change, those using this route to ride to Outer Harbor can return to Semaphore and/or Port Adelaide via the scenic Coast Park Bikeway (remember – it’s a shared-use path and often heavily used!)
 Catching the train home is also easy as the route travels close to the Outer Harbour Rail Line and several rail stations.

 2. The East-West Connector (under construction…)